Bellevue, Iowa: Public education

 Bellevue Community School District provides educational services to Bellevue, as well as the surrounding countryside and cities of La Motte, Springbrook, and St. Donatus.
 The school's colors are royal blue and white, and their mascot/team name is the Comets.
 Bellevue High School is located on a campus on the western edge of town, which also includes an attached middle school and athletic facilities.
 The high school underwent significant renovations in 2010, with the addition of a gymnasium, stage, cafeteria, student commons, locker rooms, Hall of Pride, and district offices.
 The Bellevue Community School District also includes the public Bellevue Elementary School, located in the pre-Civil War Jackson County Courthouse which was built in 1845.
 The district supports free preschool and grades PK-12, with a total enrollment of 765 students in the 2019–2020 school year.
 In October 2019, school officials reported that enrollment for the district increased 10% over the past 5 years, contrary to State officials who have predicted a long term declining enrollment trend.

 Private education

 Marquette Catholic is a private school in town.
-Its colors are red and white, and its team name is the Mohawks.
+Its colors are red and white, and its team name is the Defenders.
 They support grades PK-12.
 The school underwent major renovations in 2015 when the buildings were connected, a new cafeteria/gym was added, a Parish Center was added on, and additional storage areas were created.
 Significant improvements were also made in 2014 when a high school wing of the building was added.
 Within Marquette Catholic Schools is Blessed Beginnings Daycare.
-Marquette's enrollment for students in PK-12 is 240 students.
+Marquette's enrollment for students in PK-12 is 253 students.